British Library Sounds: Selected highlights

 More than 7,800 recordings of music from Guinea were originally released on the Syliphone record label.
 It includes many unique recordings not previously heard outside of Guinea.
-A large proportion has not been broadcast in over 20 years, as it was politically sensitive and subject to censorship.
+A large proportion has not been broadcast in more than 20 years, because it was politically sensitive and subject to censorship.
 The list of artists and musicians represented in the collection is a who's who of Guinean and African music.
 There are many unreleased recordings by major stars such as Kandia Sory Kouyaté, Bembeya Jazz National, Fodé Conté, and Kadé Diawara, in addition to hundreds of unreleased recordings by Guinea’s national and regional orchestras, troupes and ensembles.
 There is also a wealth of material by famous Guinean artists who, as they were never commercially recorded, are virtually unknown outside of Guinea, including Farba Tela (an inspiration to Ali Farka Touré), Mama Kanté, Binta Laaly Sow, Koubia Jazz, and Jeanne Macauley.
 The collection also features thousands of traditional songs from all of Guinea’s regions and ethnic groups.